Turkish phonology: Pronunciation of the accent

 A non-final accent is generally pronounced with a relatively high pitch followed by a fall in pitch on the following syllable.
 The syllables preceding the accent may either be slightly lower than the accented syllable or on a plateau with it.
 In words like sözcükle ('with a word'), where the first and third syllable are louder than the second, it is nonetheless the second syllable which is considered to have the accent, because it is higher in pitch, and followed by a fall in pitch.

-However, the accent can disappear in certain circumstances; for example, when the word is the second part of a compound, e.g. çoban salatası ('shepherd salad'), from salata, or Litvanya lokantası ('Lithuania(n) restaurant'), from lokanta.
-In this case only the first word is accented.
+The final accent can disappear in certain circumstances; for example, when the word is the second part of a compound, e.g. çoban salatası ('shepherd salad'), from salata, or Litvanya lokantası ('Lithuania(n) restaurant'), from lokanta.
+The words that are unaccented in these compounds would be accented in other uses: salatası and lokantası.

 If the accented vowel is final, it is often slightly higher in pitch than the preceding syllable; but in some contexts or with some speakers there is no rise in pitch.

 Intonational tones

 In addition to the accent on words, intonational tones can also be heard in Turkish.
 One of these is a rising boundary tone, which is a sharp rise in pitch frequently heard at the end of a phrase, especially on the last syllable of the topic of a sentence.
 The phrase ondan sonra↑ ('after that,...'), for example, is often pronounced with a rising boundary tone on the last syllable (indicated here by an arrow).

 Another intonational tone, heard in yes–no questions, is a high tone or intonational pitch-accent on the syllable before the particle mi/mu, e.g. Bu elmalar taze mi? ('Are these apples fresh?').
-This tone tends to be much higher in pitch than the normal word-accent.
+This tone tends to be much higher in pitch than the default final accent.

 A raised pitch is also used in Turkish to indicate focus (the word containing the important information being conveyed to the listener).
 "Intonation ... may override lexical pitch in Turkish".

 Final accent

-As stated above, word-final accent is the usual pattern in Turkish:
+As stated above, word-final accent is the default pattern in Turkish: